 While it is technically possible to access and alter the worker nodes at this time, your changes will be overwritten by the reconciler and will not persist.
 In the future, you may not be able to change them at all.

 DigitalOcean will apply the following labels to nodes, and their presence is enforced by the reconciler:

 Custom node pool labels can be set through the DigitalOcean API.

-When you create a cluster on version 1.19 or later, we automatically provision two cloud firewalls for the cluster and manage the opening and closing of their NodePorts (ports 30000-32767) as services are added and removed from the cluster.
-One firewall manages the connections between resources in your VPC network, including the control plane, and worker nodes, while the other manages connections between worker nodes and the public internet.
+When you create a cluster, we automatically provision two cloud firewalls for the cluster and manage the opening and closing of their NodePorts (ports 30000-32767) as services are added and removed from the cluster.
+One firewall manages the connections between resources in your VPC network and worker nodes, while the other manages connections between worker nodes and the public internet.
 Cluster firewalls are named

 k8s- concatenated with the cluster name.

 NodePort service in your service spec automatically opens the specified ports on the firewall.
 When you remove services from the cluster, the ports on the firewall close automatically.

 You cannot delete the cluster’s default firewalls or manually change their configuration in the control panel.
 Any changes made to the default firewalls through the control panel will not persist and be reverted.
 If you need to open ports outside of the NodePort range, such as port 80, manually create a new DigitalOcean Cloud Firewall and associate it with the cluster.